AD Architecture

 Closure responsibility

-linearizeandtranspose_rulemust emit only ops that themselves implementPrimitiveOp.
+linearizeandtranspose_rulemust add only ops that themselves implementPrimitive.

 There is no dedicated Scale primitive in this design.